Homalanthus populifolius

 Homalanthus populifolius, the bleeding heart, native poplar or Queensland poplar, is an Australian rainforest plant in the family Euphorbiaceae.
 It often appears in areas of rainforest disturbance.
-Bleeding heart is highly regarded by rainforest regenerators because of its fast growth and use as a pioneer species in rainforest regeneration.
+Rainforest regenerators highly regard Bleeding heart because of its fast growth and use as a pioneer species in rainforest regeneration.

 Bleeding heart grows from the coastal border of New South Wales and Victoria (36° S), north to Coen, Queensland (13° S) in the tropics.
 It is also native to Lord Howe Island, Norfolk Island, Papua New Guinea and Solomon Islands, and has been widely planted elsewhere.

 It is the host plant for Australia's largest moth, the Hercules moth (Coscinocera hercules).

 Description

 It is a small tree or shrub, up to 8 meters tall and 15 cm in diameter.

 The trunk is cylindrical with greyish-brown bark, fairly smooth but with some bumps and irregularities.
 Branchlets appear thick, reddish or green.
 The leaves are triangular, not toothed and alternate, 5 to 15 cm long, and like those of a poplar (giving rise to the species epithet populifolius).
 The leaves turn red when senescent, hence the common name of bleeding heart.

-Flowers are yellow green to red, 2 to 10 cm long.
-Appearing on racemes mostly in the months of September to December.
-The fruit matures from December to March, being a two-lobed capsule with an oily yellow aril.
+The flowers are yellow-green to red and 2 to 10 cm long.
+They appear on racemes mostly from September to December.
+The fruit matures from December to March, a two-lobed capsule with an oily yellow aril.
 The seeds germinate quickly when the warmth of direct sunlight is available.
 However, as with many pioneer species, the seeds of the bleeding heart have a long dormancy period.

 The fruit is eaten by a variety of birds, including brown cuckoo dove, silvereye and Lewin's honeyeater.